jakwings/fd/README.md

             This is the default behavior.

     -p, --full-path
-            Match the absolute path instead of only the filename or directory name.
+            Match the absolute path instead of only the file name or directory name.

     -L, --follow